groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpg.en.md

     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
        The GroupDocs.Comparison for .NET API offers extensive functionality for comparing JPG images, generating reports containing distinctions within selected images.
-Our software seamlessly integrates into .NET projects without requiring additional libraries, enabling you to achieve your objectives with minimal code.
+Our software seamlessly integrates into C# projects without requiring additional libraries, enabling you to achieve your objectives with minimal code.

 ############################# Steps ############################
 steps: